 Gather multiple backgrounds and prepare the file where the App Icon will be displayed on them to validate its appearance.

-You can also use App Icon Validator file for Sketch (which is the part of THE ICONIC — App Icon Compendium).
+You can also use App Icon Validator file for Sketch (which is the part of bundle in every App Icon Template for Sketch I made).
 It contains background color schemes from most popular OS Wallpapers, so you can be more sure about your asset.

 Improving appearance on multiple backgrounds